OhadSharet/editreadme/moe_tutorial.md

 Now we can create our experiment.

 ## expirament goal
-in the following expirament we will try to
+in the following expirament we will try to minimize the following objective

 ### Initializing the multi-objective evolutionary algorithm